 As part of my work for Stanford University I am required to videotape my teaching of your daughter's / son's class.
 The videotapes will be kept by me and by Stanford University.
-The videos may also be shared with other teacher educators and other teacher candidates to help them improve their teaching.
-The focus of the video is the teacher and his/her teaching, not the students in the class.
+The videos may also be shared with other teacher educators and other teacher candidates to help improve teaching.
+Additionally, the video may be shared with potential employers to assist in their evaluation of me as a candidate.
+The focus of the video is the teacher and my teaching, not the students in the class.
 However, at times, students may appear on the video and we would like your permission for your son/daughter to take part in the filming as one of the students in this class.
 Neither your child's name nor the name of the school will be used in any reports or presentations of the video.